 Chewing tobacco.
 This is tobacco in the following forms:

-Leaves twisted together to resemble a rope, commonly called twist
+Leaves twisted together to resemble a rope, commonly called a twist

 Chewing tobacco sits between the cheek and gum.
 Usually the person spits out the tobacco juices.
 But long-time users may swallow some of the juices.

 Snus.
 This is a tobacco product that originated in Sweden.
-Typically, the moist tobacco powder is packaged in a pouch.
+Typically, manufacturers package the moist tobacco powder in a pouch.
 People place it inside the cheek for absorption.
-The pouch isn’t made to be swallowed.
+They do not swallow the pouch.
 It must be thrown away after use.

 Dissolvable tobacco.
-This is powdered tobacco that’s compressed.
+This is compressed powdered tobacco.
 It resembles a small, hard candy that dissolves in the mouth.

 Dangers of smokeless tobacco products